DevOps-Represent/devopsgirls-bootcamp/3-1-ASG.md

 ### 27.)
 Set the Stack Name and Parameters

-Set the `DevopsGirlsUser` parameter.
+Set the `DevopsRepresentUser` parameter.
 Use your `firstname.lastname` format for this.

-Change `WordpressS3Bucket` to the name of your S3 bucket name - for example `devopsgirls-training-2` or `devopsgirls-training-3` depending on which account you were setup in.
+Change `WordpressS3Bucket` to the name of your S3 bucket name - for example `devopsrep-training-2` or `devopsrep-training-3` depending on which account you were setup in.

 ### 28.)
 Review, and click on IAM resources